PAndreew/f1metrix_streamlit/blog_posts/2025-10-11-the-second-seat.md

 ### Part A: Analyzing the Dismissal of Sergio Pérez

 Sergio Pérez's 2024 season was a tale of inconsistency.
-While he secured 'some' points for the team, the performance gap to his teammate was often stark.
+While he secured 'some' points for the team, the performance gap to his teammate was often stark, maybe embarassing even.
 To determine if this was just a dip in form or a significant decline, we can track his "Yearly Pure Skill Score" over the past few seasons.

 <!-- PLOT:yearly_skill_comparison -->

 As you can see, Pérez's skill score through 2022-2024 is fairly consistent - a driver inherent skill doesn't just vanish overnight.
 Yes, there's a slight decline as he's aging, but nothing major, yet.
 Now if we look at Tsunoda's and Lawson's graphs we can agree with Red Bull's management on prefering the young australian.
 Lawson's skill level would likely match Perez's by the middle of 2025.
 Tsunoda on the other hand would most likely needed at least one more year.

-Also, if we look at the yearly "Performance Over Expectation" (POE) metric, which measures how a driver performs against the model's race-by-race predictions, it's obvious that Perez **was** in a downward spiral.
+On the other hand though, if we look at the yearly "Performance Over Expectation" (POE) metric, which measures how a driver performs against the model's race-by-race predictions, it's obvious that Perez **was** in a downward spiral.

 <!-- PLOT:yearly_poe_trend -->